Skip to main content

 PeptidePrimary UseAdministrationCycle LengthKey Differentiator

-Kisspeptin-10Reproductive Hormone RegulationIV or Subcutaneous InjectionSingle dose or short-term protocolActs at the top of the reproductive hormone cascade (hypothalamic level) to produce physiologic LH surges with near-zero OHSS risk, unlike hCG which acts directly on ovarian LH receptors
+Kisspeptin-10Reproductive Hormone RegulationIV or Subcutaneous InjectionSingle dose or short-term protocolActs at the top of the reproductive cascade in the hypothalamus to produce a physiologic, self-limiting LH surge with near-zero OHSS risk, unlike hCG, which acts directly on ovarian LH receptors.

-Ibutamoren (MK-677)Anti-Aging & Body CompositionOral8–16 weeks typicalThe only well-studied orally active ghrelin-receptor agonist.
-Delivers sustained 24-hour IGF-1 elevation without injections, unlike peptide secretagogues such as CJC-1295 or ipamorelin.
+Ibutamoren (MK-677)Anti-Aging & Body CompositionOral8 to 16 weeks typicalThe only well-studied orally active ghrelin-receptor agonist, delivering sustained 24-hour IGF-1 elevation without injections, unlike peptide secretagogues such as CJC-1295 or ipamorelin.

 Regulatory Status